vtcstem/lab1-neural-network-from-scratch/README.md

 2. Complete the sigmoid activation function and forward propagation in neuralnetwork.py

-3. Run "python run_examples.py" using Python 2.7, 3.0 or above.
+3. Run "python run_examples.py" in the terminal using Python 2.7, 3.0 or above.
 Make sure the nn_weights.dat file is in the same directory.

 4. If you have coded correctly, you will see the resultant classification made by this 3-layer neural network (hidden size = 4):